 When we meet people with similar interests from other parts of the country, either we find that they have already intuited the same basic principles or are quite willing to learn them.

 And – when we hear about what some other ritual teachers are offering, we can’t fail to notice the expensive rates they charge.
 Are we – who never refuse admission to our grief rituals to anyone for lack of funds – to judge them for their avaricious practices?
 Well, this is America after all, and perhaps such people are making a curious gesture of veneration for their Protestant ancestors!
 Perhaps Americans simply don’t value things if they don’t cost a lot.
-Indeed, as one friend tells us, “When my pots don’t sell, I simply raise the price.”
+Indeed, as a ceramicist tells us, “When my pots don’t sell, I simply raise the price.”

 Moral inventory or self-justification?